Acrobat Ants Identification Guide

 Crematogaster spp.

-Acrobat ants are small ants known for raising their heart-shaped abdomens over their bodies when disturbed.
-They commonly nest in moist or decayed wood and can indicate underlying moisture problems in homes across North America.
+Acrobat ants are small ants that raise their heart-shaped abdomens when disturbed.
+They nest in moist or decayed wood and often point to moisture problems in homes.

 Taxonomy